 Wolf's Lair is the command center for Hitler from 1941 to 1944.
 It is an eerie place.
 The best idea is given by historical books of what once happened in these ruins.

-The complex is consisted of 80 buildings that was built in 1941.
-There are also around 50 well camouflaged bunkers.
+The complex has consisted of 80 buildings that were built in 1941.
+There are also around 50 well-camouflaged bunkers.
 Some of them have around 6 meters thick walls.

 In January 1944, the place was blown up by the Germans and a few months earlier Hitler left the Wolf’s Lair, just before the Red Army arrives.

-There are also a few other worth to see in the surroundings.
-You visit to Wolf's lair can be combined with important places which are close enough.
+There are also a few other worths to see in the surroundings.
+You visit Wolf's lair can be combined with important places which are close enough.

 See the world's largest model of the Battle of Kursk 24 sq m.
 Mock-up of the Battle of Stalingrad 16 m2.

-Last place of interest is the Reszel for its castle.
-If you are going to this place with a guide, you will definitely listen to some very interesting stories from the past.
+The last place of interest is the Reszel for its castle.
+If you are going to this place with a guide, you will listen to some very interesting stories from the past.

 A Book of Interest

-There is a great book to read in order to better understand the place.
+There is a great book to read to better understand the place.
 The book is called: The Wolf's Lair: Inside Hitler's Germany and is an easy read.

-Book an organized tour from Warsaw to Wolf's Lair
+Book a Private tour from Warsaw to Wolf's Lair and Mamerki Bunkers

-Tour is around 12 Hours - Start from and Finish in your Hotel in Warsaw (Every Day)
+Start from and Finish in your Hotel in Warsaw

-The most important decisions for the Wehrmacht army during the World War II were taken in Mamerki.
+The most important decisions for the Wehrmacht Army during World War II were taken in Mamerki.

 Also from Mamerki, the historical order to put down the Warsaw Uprising was given.

-Mamerki is one of the best-preserved complex of German bunkers from World War II.
+Mamerki is one of the best-preserved complexes of German bunkers from World War II.